In Battle Over Band Name, Supreme Court Considers Free Speech And Trademarks

 "If you want a record label deal, they won't sign you unless you have a registered trademark," Tam says.

-The band points to lots of other registered names that are viewed by some as offensive — like N.W.A, the name of a hip-hop group which stands for "Niggaz Wit Attitudes."
+The band points to lots of other registered names that are viewed by some as offensive — like N.W.A, the name of a hip-hop group that stands for "Niggaz Wit Attitudes."

 So the Slants went to court, contending that the denial of trademark registration violated their free-speech rights.